rosenbjerg/FFMpegCore/README.md

 MacOSX
 The Unit test have run on MacOSX - 10.14.4 using ffmpeg version 4.1.3.
 (It was installed using "brew install ffmpeg" and "brew install mono-libgdiplus").
 The RootDirectory was set to "/usr/local/bin" for running unit test.

+Ubuntu 16.04
+The unit test failed on 2 test when running against default ffmpeg package of (ffmpeg version 2.8.15-0ubuntu0.16.04.1)
+    The two test that failed were Video_ToMP4_Args and Video_ToMP4_Resize_Args The Unit test passed when running against ffmpeg version 4.1.3

 ### FFProbe

 FFProbe is used to gather video information